In fact, there were over 3,700 hail storms in the U.S. in 2021, which caused billions of dollars’ worth of damage.

 Be sure to take photos of all the hail damage that your vehicle has sustained.
 This will help you when you need to provide proof of the incident to your insurer when making a hail damage claim.

-Step Two: Get an estimate from a car repair shop
+Step Three: Get an estimate from a car repair shop

 To ensure that you get your car repair costs covered by your insurance company, it is best to make sure that you have an idea of how much it is going to cost to repair your vehicle.